-- Construction site tours
+- Dam site construction tours

-- Community meetings with First Nations members
+- Community meeting with First Nations members

 - Reporting progress to Chief and Council

-- Ongoing connections with community members, elders and youth
+- Ongoing connections with community members, Elders and youth